 Wheat grown on PU land distributed among employees

-Lahore, May 30: Punjab University Vice Chancellor Prof Dr Mujahid Kamran distributed wheat among low scale employees of the varsity at his official
+Lahore, May 30: Punjab University Vice Chancellor Prof Dr Mujahid Kamran distributed wheat among low scale employees of the varsity at his official residence on Friday.

 PU is running self-cultivation scheme for the last 30 years.
 Under this scheme, wheat and rice crops are cultivated and sold to the Punjab University employees on the rates fixed by the government.

 Resident Office-II Malik Zaheer said that Punjab University also grows best quality vegetables and also produce honey and fish and provide the same to its employees on subsidized rates.
 These projects are also part of the self-cultivation scheme.
 The News

 PhD degree awarded at PU